sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 Metric: we can use ECE/MCE or AUC.

 - ECE: weighted sum of the red areas in the figure 1.
 ECE represent the difference between the accuracy and confidence level.
 We would like the confidence to represent the true probability of correctness.
 Intuitively, if the model infers on 100 samples, each with confidence score of 0.8, then the expected accuracy for these samples should be 80%.
+More detail information can be found at [[1](#1)]

 - AUC: we also would like the confidence score to be an indicator to classify the correct prediction and wrong prediction of a DNN.
 Basically, if the confidence score is high, the corresponding prediction should be correct, and vice versa, if the confidence score is low, the corresponding prediction is more likely to be wrong.
 So we can think of confidence score as the score of a binary classification problem, and we can use the AUC metric to evaluate the performance of the confidence score of a DNN model.